-When applying for disability provisions, students should include recent evidence of their disability.
+- When applying for disability provisions, students should include recent evidence of their disability.
 Students may need to organise testing early in the year so that applications are able to be finalised by the closing date.
 Students may also be required to produce work samples.
-Insufficient evidence may result in a decision being delayed.
+Insufficient evidence may result in a decision being delayed. - The school has an internal process for providing disability provisions and may put disability provisions processes in place to assist a student, if the principal believes this is in the best interest of the child.
+However, it is important to note that these in-school disability provisions may not be approved by NESA.
+Students must be prepared for this outcome as they sit for their HSC examinations.